nfsoto/nfsoto.github.io/_posts/2020-04-08-drawabox-lesson1-lines.md

 I've always considered myself bad at drawing and any art related activities in general.
 It seemed like lots of repetitive activities would be a good way to start working on changing this.

 Anyways, here are the pictures from the first few exercises in Lesson 1.
 Was funny because of how unconfident I felt even drawing straight lines, almost nervous even.
 From doing these activities my biggest need for improvement is to stop arcing my lines and to be a tad bit less wobbly.
-Gonna post these as jpeg's right now but will experiment with changing up how I do this
+Gonna post these as jpeg's right now but will experiment with changing up how I do this.
+I also plan on looking into better formatting on this.It's a work in progress :)

 ![Line1](../assets/img/lines_1.jpeg)
 ![Line2](../assets/img/lines_2.jpeg)